discord-net/Discord.Net/docs/guides/concepts/events.md

 [Cacheable]: xref:Discord.Cacheable`2

 > [!NOTE]
-> Many events relating to a Message entity (i.e. `MessageUpdated` and
+> Many events relating to a Message entity (i.e., `MessageUpdated` and
 > `ReactionAdded`) rely on the client's message cache, which is
 > **not** enabled by default.
 Set the `MessageCacheSize` flag in
 > @Discord.WebSocket.DiscordSocketConfig to enable it.